-In addition, in 2019, the Group performed an internal survey “Your Voice” to verify the level of engagement of personnel across the Group.
-More than 80% of employees have been involved and according to the results of the survey, specific action plans have been defined and approved by the Global Senior Management Team, to be executed in 2020-2021.
+In 2019, the Group performed an internal survey “Your Voice” to verify the level of engagement of personnel across the Group.
+More than 80% of employees have been involved.
+Following the survey, global, regional and BU level actions plans have been defined and approved by the Global Senior Management Team, to be executed in 2020-2021.
 In 2020, 50% of the defined actions were implemented.

 During 2018 we launched Cementir Academy, a training hub that aims to develop and enhance the technical, behavioural and managerial skills of all our employees.
-In 2019, more than 50,000 hours of training were supplied, almost 17 hours of training per capita.
+In 2020, more than 35,000 hours of training were supplied.

 Since 1998 Cementir, through its subsidiary Çimentaş, has provided financial support to the incorporation and the development of the Işıkkent Educational Campus, an important school in the city of Izmir (Turkey) where education is provided at all levels from nursery school to high school.
-In 2019, the school counted 770 students.
+The school countes 770 students.

 We consider inclusion and diversity as fundamental values of our culture and of our human and professional growth, an enrichment necessary for sustainable development.

 We aim to promote diversity also within the Board of Directors.